joswald123/GifTastic-App/README.md

 Hint: Like many APIs, GIPHY requires developers to use a key to access their API data.
 To use the GIPHY API, you'll need a GIPHY account and then obtain an API Key by creating an app.

-When the user clicks on a button of each character, the page grabs 10 animated gif images from the GIPHY API and place them on the page.

 ![Page Screen](/assets/images/PageScreen2.PNG)

 When the user clicks on a button of each character, the page grabs 10 animated gif images from the GIPHY API and place them on the page.